 Tyler works with philanthropists to define grant-making strategies, diligence investment opportunities, evaluate impact, and operationalize giving initiatives.

-Tyler also works with nonprofit and advocacy organizations to set the right course, organize high-performing teams, run effective programs, and tell an effective fundraising strategy,
+Tyler also works with nonprofit and advocacy organizations to set the right course, organize high-performing teams, run effective programs, and tell a compelling fundraising strategy,

 Let's work together.
 Learn more.